 An ASEP shall be considered to have been disconnected if the connection to the NTS has been isolated and the associated connection agreement (e.g. Network Entry Agreement) has been terminated

 Substitution may affect system capability.
-National Grid will assess whether a potential substitution would result in an increased risk of a constraint on the network.
+National Gas Transmission will assess whether a potential substitution would result in an increased risk of a constraint on the network.

-National Grid may consider alternatives to investment.
+National Gas Transmission may consider alternatives to investment.